samuelgarcia/school_spike_sorting_Aussois_2024/README.md

-# Scool spike sorting Aussois 2025
+# School spike sorting Aussois 2025

 Material for spike sorting session in *neurotech spring school* in Aussois2025.